sin-ying-lin/sin-ying-lin.github.io/_posts/2023-02-25-GPT_AssessmentReportGenerator.md

 ![Fig1](/images/GenerativeAI/interface.png)

 <br>
 Once you click ```sumbit```, the report generator based on GPT will create a report written in professional medical tone following the diagnostic rule of MDD in the DSM-5.
-The whoe process tkaes less than 5 minutes, while typing the report on your own can easily take 15-30 minutes, depending on your familiarity with the medical lanaguage.
+The whoe process tkaes less than 3 minutes, while typing the report on your own can take anywhere from 5-20 minutes, depending on your familiarity with the medical lanaguage.

 ![Fig2](/images/GenerativeAI/report.png)